 Once upon a time, Cupid struck you and your partner.
 You fell in love, you did what many couples do…and now you have a baby.
-Although being a new parent can certainly add some stress to your relationship, Valentine's Day is the one day all year when it’s safe, if not expected, to relax and enjoy each other.
-(After all, you might want to add to your family again one day.)
-We asked the relationship experts for tips on how to make your first Valentine’s Day with baby memorable (in a good way).
+Although being a new parent can certainly add some stress to your relationship, Valentine's Day is the perfect excuse to step back, relax and enjoy each other.
+Easier said than done, right?
+Sure, romance can be a bit more elusive with a newborn in the picture, but there are some simple ways to spice up your day (and night).
+Here, relationship experts offer tips for how to make your first Valentine’s Day as parents memorable (in a good way).

 Sure, surprises can be sweet—but when you’re a parent with a hectic schedule, making plans ahead of time ensures that you and your Valentine can slip away to do something special.
 Think of activities you and your partner rarely get to do together that you’ll both enjoy, and then ask your partner to set aside some time.
 “Try to take the day off or take a longer lunch break so you can take a walk together or have a picnic," suggests Alexandra Blumencranz, founder of Positive Parent Coaching.

 Your main goal is to step away from the chaos of parenthood—even if it's only for an hour—in any way possible.
 Your partner will appreciate your efforts to get him or her alone—it shows you still think they’re sexy.
 Plus, as Blumencranz points out, it’s fun to have something to look forward to.

 Modern day marketing would have us believe that Valentine’s Day is all about sentimental cards and extravagant gifts—but really, "Valentine's Day is an opportunity to make your relationship center stage again,” says Ingrid Schweiger, PhD, a New York City-based couples therapist.